 This doesn't mean you won't be accepted for a loan though.
 You may still be able to get a loan, but at a higher interest rate.
 These loans may also come with a lower borrowing limit too.
 This is to reflect the increased risk of lending to someone with poor credit.

-If you have poor credit, a loan could help you improve your score as making payments on time and paying off the debt in full will be a positive sign to lenders.
+If you have a poor credit rating, a loan could help you improve your credit score as making payments on time and paying off the debt in full will be a positive sign to lenders.
 As a result, you could see your loan options improve in future.

 There are a number of things you can do to improve your credit score: